Micro-cosm/micro-mifedom/README.md

 # MicroMifedom

-A request router that brings a touch of architecture to your otherwise disparate mifen, providing them a shared subdomain, auth realm, api gateway, and other fundamental services that can quickly bring your **Mifedom** to life
+A request router that brings a touch of architecture to otherwise disparate mifen.
+Provides several fundamental shared services, that among others include: common subdomain, unified auth realm, and serverless API gateway that can quickly bring a **Mifedom** to life

 ----

-_**SUPPORT REMINDER**:  Given the shared common purpose, **we are quick to respond to the needs of any hackathon use cases!**_
+_**SUPPORT REMINDER**:  Given the shared common purpose, **we strive to quickly respond to hackathon use cases**_.

 ----

 This repo is intended to unite Micro-cosm mifen.
-By providing just one simple approach, in this case using the Firebase platform, the hope is that loosely-coupled mifen reveal new ways to reason about complex systems.
+By providing just one simple approach that quickly binds loosely-coupled mifen together, we hope to reveal new ways to reason about complex systems.

 This repo assumes access to a running GCP project that provides access to local installations of **gcloud** and **firebase** CLIs.